mawson-rovers/r1-radio/README.md

-# r1-base
+# r1-radio

-Software for base station
+Software for Tx and Rx of nfr24